kene111/Personal_Projects/README.md

 The model performed a poorly.I believe with large enough data, the model should perform better.
 This project is part of a larger project hence its functionality would be improved upon.

+## Multi label image classification
+This is the act of assigning tags/labels to images.
+Here I trained the model on a car dataset i created, hence the data was little.
+Although the accuracy was okay, the performance wasn't all that fantastic.